seanreed1111/sql-recipes/recipes.md

 +---------+-----------+
 To answer questions about the teams or players using these tables, you need to perform a three-way join, using the link table to relate the two primary tables to each other.
 Here are some examples:
 List all the pairings that show the teams and who played on them.
-This statement enumerates all the correspondences between the euchre_team and euchre_player tables and reproduces the information that was originally in the nonnormal euchre table: mysql> SELECT t.name, t.year, t.wins, t.losses, p.name, p.city FROM euchre_team AS t INNER JOIN euchre_link AS l INNER JOIN euchre_player AS p
+This statement enumerates all the correspondences between the euchre_team and euchre_player tables and reproduces the information that was originally in the nonnormal euchre table:
+SELECT t.name, t.year, t.wins, t.losses, p.name, p.city
+FROM euchre_team AS t INNER JOIN euchre_link AS l INNER JOIN euchre_player AS p
 ON t.id = l.team_id AND p.id = l.player_id